Adise0/chess/README.md

 # CPP Template

-This rrepo contains a ccpp project template for VSCode with a dev pipeline
+This repo contains a ccpp project template for VSCode with a dev pipeline